adamluckydo/ontology/3_Buddhism/Buddhism.md

 1. English: Do you know Pali or Sanskrit?
 No?
 Then let's not add any more indirection into the mix.
 (If you do know Pali or Sanskrit, you probably know more than what I'm covering anyway)

 2. Concept-based: Buddhism, unlike other religions, doesn't involve any supernatural deitites.
 Instead, the "religion" (which is really better described as a science or practice) is based on concepts that can be directly realized.
-Explaining those concepts at some level is key to painting an accurate picture of Buddhism as a whole.
+Understanding those concepts at some level is crucial to understanding Buddhism as a whole.

 3. Goal-oriented: What exactly did the Buddha desire as the end result of practice?
 How did he teach people to get there?